RSCPlus/rscplus/README.md

 *I will not accept any automation requests.*

 ## Features
-- Game resolution changing (not 100% complete, but playable)
+- Game resolution changing (about 80% complete)
 - NPC Dialogue options with 1-9 on keyboard
 - Roof hiding
 - Option to always show combat style menu, and persistent combat style setting